 The Australian Ballet Centre Car Park

-Upon entry, insert the ticket barcode into the scanner to enter the car park.
+Print your parking e-ticket on a standard A4 piece of paper and bring it with you to the performance.
+Upon entry, insert the voucher barcode into the scanner to enter the car park.
 The boom arm will raise after you hear a confirmation beep and entry will be granted.
 Proceed to the next available car space.
-To exit, insert the ticket barcode into the scanner and the boom arm will raise allowing your exit.
+To exit, insert the voucher barcode into the scanner and the boom arm will raise, allowing your exit.
 An intercom with a direct link to our car parking team is available at the entrance and exit to assist with any difficulties.

 Can I use pre-paid vouchers on other nights, or only for the ballet?

-Pre-paid vouchers can be booked for any day of the year, not just for the ballets.
+Pre-paid vouchers can be booked for any day of the year, not just for performance dates.